 Executive power over Delhi: SC delivers split verdict

-New Delhi, Feb 14: In a major setback for Arvind Kejriwal's Aam Aadmi Party, a two-judge bench of the Supreme Court while hearing the Aam Aadmi Party versus Centre case , the Delhi government versus Centre case was split on services but agreed on Centre having control over Anti-Corruption Branch in Delhi.
+New Delhi, Feb 14: In a major setback for Arvind Kejriwal's Aam Aadmi Party, a two-judge bench of the Supreme Court while hearing, the Delhi government versus Centre case was split on services but agreed on Centre having control over Anti-Corruption Branch in Delhi.
 The matter will be referred to a three judge Bench for a final decision.

-Justice AK Sikri is currently reading out the verdict.
-The apex court said that executive power of the Delhi government extends to ALL issues except land, police and public order.
-It has come to light that the SC two-judge bench have a split verdict on the jurisdiction of Centre or Delhi government over the appointments and transfer of bureaucrats.

-While reading out his verdict, Justice AK Sikri said transfers of Joint Secretary and above officers are in the domain of the LG while other officers fall under the Delhi government.
+he judgment was delivered by a Bench of Justices AK Sikri and Ashok Bhushan.
+While reading out the verdict, Justice AK Sikri said transfers of Joint Secretary and above officers are in the domain of the LG while other officers fall under the Delhi government.
 However, in case of difference of opinion, view of LG to prevail.
 Anti Corruption Bureau to come under LG.

+Justice Sikri said that commission of inquiry should be under the Central government.
+"Mutual respect and cooperation is required.
+Both should realise they are here to serve the people," he said.

+Issues pertaining to the Electricity Reforms Act, revision of minimum rates of agricultural land, and the power to appoint a special public prosecutor would all lie within the NCT government's domain, the Court held.

 Earlier, a bench of justices AK Sikri and Ashok Bhushan had reserved orders in nine petitions that were filed before the court in connection with the dispute.
 The hearing had concluded on November 1, 2018.